localstack/docs/content/en/user-guide/aws/lambda/index.md

 ## Lambda Layers (Pro)

 [Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) lets you include additional code and dependencies in your Lambda functions.
-With LocalStack Pro/Team, you can deploy Lambda Layers locally to streamline your development and testing process.
+LocalStack Pro image allows you to deploy Lambda Layers locally to streamline your development and testing process.
-Community users can still create, update, and list Lambda layers.
 However, the layers are not applied when invoking a Lambda function.

-To learn more about Lambda Layers, refer to the [AWS documentation on Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
-Here, we'll focus specifically on how to use Lambda Layers locally in LocalStack Pro/Team.

 ### Creating and using a Lambda Layer Locally